 You can make your own exfoliating scrub or purchase one such as this.
 Simply cover your feet in the exfoliating scrub cream, gently scrub and then rinse.

 Foot massages help to increase blood circulation so when you apply a foot lotion, I recommend combining with a foot massage.

 I like to make my own foot cream which includes coconut oil, lavender oil, mint oil and shea butter but you can also purchase one for a very low price such as this.

 7. Paint toenails

 If you don’t have a sturdy hand when painting your nails or your nails tend to mess up from rubbing on your toes, I highly recommend investing in toe separators to keep your nail polish from smearing.

 Hopefully, you already have some nail polish colors in mind.
-I recommend having these 3 types of nail polishes for your pedicure.
+I recommend having these three types of nail polishes for your pedicure.

 Applied first.
 This creates a barrier between your nail and varnish that helps protect your toenails from the damaging effects of nail polish.
 A base prevents staining and peeling, and it will give your polished nails a more even texture.

 Apply a bead of polish from the brush to your toenail (center of the toenail).
 Gently guide the polish to each part of your nail (middle, left then right) in three strokes.
 You want to make sure to apply thin coats.